 This also applies if your hair is naturally black.
 Hair that is dyed black always looks artificial, so choose dark brown.

-For Blonde Hair
+For Blond Hair

 If you can't decide between two shades while choosing a color, opt for the lightest.
 If you find it's too light, you can always use a darker one next time.
 Semi-permanent dyes can’t lighten hair, so there’s no risk involved.

-Always Do a Patch Test
+The Patch Test

 Mix a small portion of the coloring product and deposit it on your inner elbow.
 Wait 15 minutes, then rinse.

-If you experience any kind of redness, swelling or other irritation over the next 48 hours, DO NOT, under any circumstances, carry out the color treatment.
+If you experience any kind of redness, swelling, or other irritation over the next 48 hours, DO NOT, under any circumstances, carry out the color treatment.